About the Interaken Tour

 Things to Know

 Be prepared.
 Mountainous weather can change quickly.
 We have rain gear, but you should be equipped for changes in temperature.
 Sunscreen and/or hats a good idea.
 We will not have a tour in inclement weather if we can avoid it.
 We have access to pinpoint weather radar and hourly predictions, so call if you would like to know the weather conditions at Twin Lakes.
 Summer weather can vary and change and we stay on top of it.
 Due to the geography of the lake, there is no handicap access.
-You must be able to walk over natural ground about 100 yards or more.
+You must be able to walk over fairly level natural ground about the distance you would walk in a big box store.

 - Our boat is a 28 foot Alweld aluminum boat with comfortable seating.